monashmicroimaging/gitbook-how-to-contribute/README.md

  `Resolving deltas: 100% (244/244), done.`

+### Troubleshooting
-If you are not successful you may see an error message.
+If you are **not** successful you may see an error message.
 Here are some common ones, and ways to troubleshoot them.

  `Error: "git" command line tool is not installed`